wendykr/wendykr/README.md

 # 👋 Hey there

-🎓 *"I am education to become a junior frontend coder."*
+🎓 *"I am education to become a Junior Frontend Coder."*
 💭 *I like frontend, because I can customise the website to my needs, not me succumbing to them."*